SirJamesJones/MyTodoList/README.md

 1 create Frontend with Html  ✔

 2 add css

-    - add background for generated <li> itemes. ✔
-     - add on hover effect ✔
+     add background for generated <li> itemes. ✔ add on hover effect ✔
-        -> dont know if this is made with css, basically I want the background of the hoverd <li> item to get highlighted in a diffrent way then the rest of the <li> items. ✔
-    - add striketrough, when hovered <li> item is clicked.
-        -> doesnt need to be delted, the delte button handles that, I do want visual representation of tasks that are done. ✔
+     add striketrough, when hovered <li> item is clicked. ✔ -> doesnt need to be delted, the delte button handles that.

 3 add functionality with typescript

-    - push new textbox string into array ✔
-    - add eventlistner for button to push new li item in array ✔
+     push new textbox string into array ✔ add eventlistner for button to push new li item in array ✔
-    - array needs to be emptied, when the delete button is clicked  ✔
-    - logic error, right now everytime the add or enter event are triggered a new ul is created this meann , if an item is checked it loses its class, needs rewrite of code.
+     array needs to be emptied, when the delete button is clicked  ✔ logic error, right now everytime the add or enter event are triggered a new ul is created this means , if an item is checked it loses its class, needs rewrite of code.